The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

 We review some classical limit theorems on the number of cycles in a Ewens permutation and the number of segregating sites.
 Next we present our results that generalise these theorems.
+We write $X^\dagger$ for a quantity considered in the temporal coupling, and $X^\star$ for the corresponding quantity considered in the natural coupling.
+We write $X$ if the statement about $X$ holds true both in the natural coupling and in the temporal coupling.